 |Two propellers, two rudders, two propeller shaft struts & two trim tabs||500mL Kit||1 Litre Kit||1 Litre Kit|

-PropOne does not need maintenance (as it is self cleaning once the boat gets moving on the water) and will remain intact even if the boat is left out of the water for extended periods of time and hauled out/launched repeatedly.
+Once applied, there is no maximum time to launching!
+PropOne will remain just as effective, even if the boat is left out of the water for extended periods of time and hauled out/launched repeatedly.

 When it is time to renew, the old PropOne clear coat and primer must be removed before re-applying.